Paul Kruszewski

 Paul Kruszewski (born 1967) is a Canadian AI technologist and serial entrepreneur known for his work in artificial intelligence and computer graphics.
 He has previously founded and sold three AI startups, specializing in crowd simulation, NPC behaviours, and human pose estimation.

 Academic life

-Kruszewski obtained an MA and PhD in computer science from McGill University.
+Kruszewski obtained a BSc in computer science from University of Alberta and an MSc and PhD in computer science from McGill University.
 For graduate school, Kruszewski received a Natural Sciences and Engineering Research Council of Canada (NSERC) Science and Engineering scholarship in 1992.
 His PhD thesis on random binary trees suggested a method to produce realistic images of trees digitally.
 His work was inspired by The Algorithmic Beauty of Plants by Przemysław Prusinkiewicz.
 After completing his thesis, Kruszewski developed and commercialized the software, naming it the "Tree Druid."

 Professional life

+Earlier in his career, he founded BioGraphic Technologies and Grip/Grip Entertainment, developing crowd simulation, NPC behavior systems, and AI tools used in major games and visual-effects pipelines.
+Across three decades, Kruszewski has built a technical portfolio spanning digital humans, motion understanding, embodied AI, real-time simulation, spatial computing, and interactive systems, supported by peer-reviewed publications, patents, and ongoing involvement in AI ecosystems such as NVIDIA GTC, CVPR, and Creative Destruction Lab.

 Work in industry

-After obtaining his PhD, Kruszewski held various positions across North America, Europe, and Asia.
+After obtaining his PhD, Kruszewski held various positions within the AI/computer graphics ecosystem in Montreal.

 During this time he developed the first cloud-based human simulator at My Virtual Model.
-He also developed both the PS2 and Xbox game engines at Behaviour Interactive.
+As CTO, he led development of a multiplatform PS2 and Xbox game engine at Behaviour Interactive.